itzg/docker-minecraft-bedrock-server/README.md

 ## Upgrading to the latest Bedrock server version

-With the `VERSION` variable set to `LATEST`, which is the default, then the Bedrock server can be upgraded by restarting the container.
+With the `VERSION` variable set to "LATEST", which is the default, then the Bedrock server can be upgraded by restarting the container.
 At every startup, the container checks for the latest version and upgrades, if needed.

+The latest preview version can be requested by setting `VERSION` to "PREVIEW".

 ## Looking for a Java Edition Server